MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 <a name="AllowTenantList"> </a>

 This setting prevents the users from uploading files to other organizations by specifying a list of allowed tenant IDs.
 If you enable this setting, the user gets an error if they attempt to add an account from an organization that isn't in the allowed tenants list.
 If the user has already added the account, the files stop syncing.
-This setting takes priority over **Block syncing OneDrive accounts for specific organizations** setting.
+This setting takes priority over the **BlockTenantList** setting.
 Do **NOT** enable both settings at the same time.

 The parameter for the **AllowTenantList** key is **TenantID** and its value is a string, which determines the tenants for whom the **Allow Tenant** setting is applicable.
 For the setting to be complete, this parameter also requires a boolean value to be set to it.
 If the boolean value is set to **True**, the tenant is allowed to sync.